 Students are encouraged to study a broad and balanced curriculum that will support them in the development of both academic qualifications and the essential skills and attributes to support their future studies and career of choice.
 We are committed to providing exceptionally high quality careers information and guidance and driving our students to challenge themselves to reach their potential throughout their time at the Academy.

 Together with My Future Starts Here, our external Careers Service provider, we support students with their subject choices at both Key Stage 4 and Key Stage 5.
-The Academy provides a fully comprehensive 14-19 Guided Pathways Programme ensuring Year 8 students receive the very best careers education, advice, information and guidance over subject choices for Key Stage 4 courses.
+The Academy provides a comprehensive 14-19 Guided Pathways Programme ensuring Year 9 students receive the very best careers education, advice, information and guidance over subject choices for Key Stage 4 courses.
 In Y9 and Y11 students receive 1:1 career guidance interviews to ensure that they have time to reflect and consider their pathways and future career ambitions.

 We recognise that students’ spiritual, moral, social and cultural development plays a significant part, not only in their ability to learn and achieve, but in their ability to relate fully to, and access the world in which we live.
 We therefore aim to provide an education that offers opportunities for students to explore and develop their own values, whilst recognising that those of others may differ from their own.

 Through our PRE programme (Philosophy, Religious education) we promote positive moral beliefs, understanding of social and cultural traditions, appreciation of diversity, spiritual awareness, a positive caring attitude and high standards of personal behaviour are all critical skills and attributes we nurture.
-These are encouraged and developed through both individual subjects and the wider curriculum.
+These are further encouraged and developed through both individual subjects and the wider curriculum.
 All curriculum areas make a contribution to the spiritual, moral, social and cultural development of our students, and opportunities for this are planned in each of these areas.
 Beliefs, values, principles and spirituality are investigated across the curriculum.
 The integrity and spirituality of faith backgrounds are also explored and respected and the diversity of spiritual traditions is fully recognised, with students being given access to alternative views to their own.